MJ7898/dhbw-se-refactoring/README.md

 # dhbw-se-refactoring
-This Repository is a homework for DHBW and focuses on refactoring code I did not write
+This Repository is a homework for DHBW and focuses on refactoring code.

+by Mikka Jenne